MacMittenss/SoleGrithm/replit.md

-# SoleGrid - Sneaker Community Platform
+# SoleGrithm - Sneaker Community Platform

 ## Overview

-SoleGrid is a comprehensive sneaker community platform that combines e-commerce, social networking, and AI-powered features.
+SoleGrithm is a comprehensive sneaker community platform that combines e-commerce, social networking, and AI-powered features.
 The application serves as a hub for sneaker enthusiasts to discover, collect, review, and trade sneakers while leveraging artificial intelligence for personalized recommendations and market insights.

 ## User Preferences